 EXHIBIT E: INVESTOR STRATEGY

-TIPs for Exhibit E:
+NOTE for Exhibit E:

-In Table E1, an Applicant may, at its discretion, rely upon the track record of its Controlling Entity.
+1) In Table E1, an Applicant may, at its discretion, rely upon the track record of its Controlling Entity.
 In order to list the track record of the Controlling Entity in Table E1, the Applicant must designate a Controlling Entity in Question #3.
 If the information reflects the Controlling Entity, it must include in aggregate the track record of all Subsidiaries of the Controlling Entity, including the Applicant.
 If the Applicant chooses to complete one table with information from the Controlling Entity, it must do so for all Tables where Controlling Entity is an option.
 If the Applicant chooses to complete Table E1 for the Applicant, the information must include, in the aggregate, the financing track record of all Subsidiaries of the Applicant and may not include any of the Controlling Entity’s activities.
-However, if the Applicant chooses to complete Table E1 for the Controlling Entity, the information must include, in the aggregate, the financing track record of all Subsidiaries of the Controlling Entity, including the Applicant if the Applicant is a Subsidiary of the Controlling Entity.
+However, if the Applicant chooses to complete Table E1 for the Controlling Entity, the information must include, in the aggregate, the